Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ## What's next

-* Learn how to define and customize your own serializers in [Create custom serializers](serialization-custom-serializers.md).
+* Learn how to obtain generated serializers, create custom serializers, and apply serializers in [Create and use serializers](serialization-create-and-use-serializers.md).